Australia, Malaysia, Singapore on love scam alert

 In Kuala Lumpur, Malaysian and Singapore police said 27 suspects—including 11 Nigerians, whose country is notorious for offshore financial swindles—were arrested in a joint operation against a syndicate preying on people seeking partners.

-They cheated 108 people in the neighboring countries out of about 21.6 million ringgit ($4.9 million) in 2016, authorities said in the Malaysian capital.
+They cheated 108 people in the neighboring countries out of about 21.6 million ringgit ($4.9 million) in 2016, authorities said.

 Evidence seized in the operation—including computers, mobile phones and automatic teller cards—was presented at a press conference in Kuala Lumpur.